swarnava-dutta/Free-Exam-Dumps/README.md

 ```

 - Prompts the user for the provider and exam code (put the correct exam code).
-- Fetches and processes the discussion links.
+- Fetches and processes the exam question links.
 - Saves the links to a text file.

 ![image](https://github.com/user-attachments/assets/5a896479-5f7d-4904-a8e8-e0371d7a8a9c)